mantil-io/go-lambda-examples/pt2/README.md

 ## Go handler code

-Handler code is just showing how to extract usefull information from various available sources, and how to return response to the caller.
-Caller makes HTTP request to the API Gateway endpoint.
-API Gateway packs that request and makes payload for the function invocation.
+Handler code is showing how to extract useful information from various available sources, and how to return response to the caller.
+Caller makes an HTTP request to the API Gateway endpoint.
+API Gateway packs that request and makes a payload for the function invocation.

 We are using HTTP API Gateway [proxy payload](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html) format 2.0 integration type.
-When we make HTTP request to our endpoint, for example:
+When we make an HTTP request to our endpoint, for example:

 ``` sh
 curl https://in2keb62qf.execute-api.eu-central-1.amazonaws.com/handler -d "request body"